yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/DCAN.rst

 -  Set bit-timing (loopback mode)

-Set the bit-rate to 50Kbits/sec with triple sampling in the loopback mode using the following command
+Set the bit-rate to 50Kbits/sec in the loopback mode using the following command

 ::